 If you have a large number of existing releases, we recommend starting with a large retention policy and adjusting it down to what you need.

 For example, if you have 12 months worth of releases now, perhaps set the retention policy to keep 11 months worth of releases.
-The Octopus server will apply these retention policies periodically.
+Octopus will apply these retention policies periodically.
 After it has cleaned up the oldest releases, you can change the policy to keep ten months of releases, and so on.
 You can also apply this method with the number of releases instead of the time-based setting.

 Help us continuously improve